PabloGancharov/PabloGancharov.github.io/_posts/2017-06-18-part-time-scrum-master.markdown

 ## Proposed Solution

-If you are in a scrum dev team, but you will start the journey to become a scrum master, one healthy choice could be to start as a ***"Cross team Scrum Master"***.
+ If you are in a scrum dev team and you will start the journey to become a scrum master one healthy choice could be to start as a ***"Cross team Scrum Master"***.
 In that way we can separate the roles and be clear of the commitments with each team you are member.

 ### Cross team Scrum Master
 * Pros: